 Statheros.
 A family-run restaurant in Naoussa you are also recommended to try if you want to indulge in a delightful version of traditional local recipes.

 Ohja!
 Oyster & Cocktail Bar.
-This new entry for 2021 offers an incredible fine-dining experience in an eclectic waterfront space inside a renovated old stone building in Naoussa.
+It opened back in 2021 to offer an incredible fine-dining experience in an eclectic waterfront space inside a renovated old stone building in Naoussa.
 Chef Nikolaos Pylarinos, inspired by Greek and French cuisine, has created an exciting seafood menu based on the finest ingredients.
 Mixologist Jason Manolis Papadakis pairs these culinary marine treasures with mesmerizing cocktails.

 Les Amis.
-For a gourmet twist on classic Mediterranean recipes and a focus on great wine pairings in a refined Cycladic culinary spot in the Naoussa area, try this hidden gem.
+For a gourmet twist on classic Mediterranean recipes and a focus on great wine pairings in a waterfront location on the Punta Port, try this elegant culinary option.

 To Balcony tou Aki.
 Simple ultra-fresh seafood is served in a dreamy seaside location at a restaurant that has been operating since 1964 and has been awarded by local culinary media over the last two years.